top of page

 • Yma Sumac's father was half Spanish.

-• Although plastered all over the internet, books, magazines and newspapers as fact, Sumac never remarried Moises Vivanco after their 1957 divorce.
+• Contrary to popular Sumac folklore, books, magazines and newspapers, Yma Sumac never remarried Moises Vivanco after their 1957 divorce.
 Therefore there was no 1965 “second divorce.”
-The announcement of a 1959 reconciliation was a publicity stunt conjured up by Vivanco.
+The announcement of a 1959 reconciliation was a publicity stunt created by Vivanco.

 • Yma Sumac considered herself an "international performer."